 When I first arrived here, my wife used to wonder where on earth I’d got to because I was invariably forming a queue to get on the tram, which meant I was basically always last to board.

 Oh, and let people get off before getting on.
-The Viennese can become quite stroppy with folk who don’t follow that simple rule.
+The Viennese can become quite stroppy with folk who don’t follow that simple, logical rule.

 - Learn more about how public transport works

 Tip 5: Avoid littering